klane/databall/docs/_pages/data-wrangling.md

 ## Collecting the Data

 The NBA provides a wealth of basic and advanced stats on their website [stats.nba.com](http://stats.nba.com).
-The site exposes a wide variety of information in JSON format through various web API endpoints and parameters that take the form:
+The site exposes a wide variety of information in JSON format through several web API endpoints and parameters that take the form:

 ```
   stats.nba.com/stats/{endpoint}/?{params}